caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## Expanding the models

 The mathematical, statistical, and computational machinery above describes the evolution of one DNA site along one edge in a phylogeny (Figure \@ref(fig:sim-application)) according to a simple model.
 In fact, this is the simplest possible model of DNA evolution, named JC69 after the folks who described it in 1969 [@jc1969].
 It is only one free parameter -- the rate of evolution $\mu$.
-It is highly idealized -- there are many important facts about DNA and DNA evolution that it deliberately omits.
+It is highly idealized -- there are many important facts about DNA and DNA evolution that we deliberately omit.

 The simplicity of JC69 makes it a useful starting place to understand how models of DNA evolution work, but it is too simple to be very useful in practice.
 There are many other biological aspects of sequence evolution we might want to consider, including that: